apache/kyuubi/docs/deployment/spark/incremental_collection.md

 10 rows selected (0.128 seconds)
 ```

-From the Spark UI, we can see that in incremental collection mode, the query produce 5 jobs (in red square), and in
+From the Spark UI, we can see that in incremental collection mode, the query produces 5 jobs (in red square), and in
-normal mode, one produce 1 job (in blue square).
+normal mode, only produces 1 job (in blue square).

 ![](../../imgs/spark/incremental_collection.png)